An honest, unbiased review of the Bartesian cocktail machine, pros/cons to consider, if it’s worth the money, and top rated drink flavors.

 When using the Bartesian capsules, the machine makes the concentrated cocktail mixers in the pods with water and spirits.
 You can make drinks fizzy yourself by choosing “strong” on the Bartesian setting, letting the machine pour through the entire cycle, and adding soda to the glass yourself to dilute the cocktail to regular strength.

-From my own personal preference, the best Bartesian cocktails so far are Lemon Drop, Rum Breeze, Northside, Ginger Peach Iced Tea, Espresso Martini, and Mango Margarita.
+From my own personal preference, the best Bartesian cocktails so far are Lemon Drop, Rum Breeze, Northside, Whiskey Sour, Ginger Peach Iced Tea, Espresso Martini, and Mango Margarita.

 - High quality cocktails